StackStorm/st2docs/docs/source/chatops/chatops.rst

 Not only does ChatOps reduce the feedback loop of work output, it also empowers others to accomplish complex self-service tasks that they otherwise would not be able to do.
-Combining ChatOps and StackStorm is an ideal combination, where from Chat users will be able to execute actions and workflows to accelerate the IT delivery pipeline.
+Combining ChatOps and |st2| is an ideal combination, where from Chat users will be able to execute actions and workflows to accelerate the IT delivery pipeline.